Red-Software-Development/ParkMyWhip/architecture.md

 - ✅ Added proper error handling and loading states for login flow
 - ✅ Auto-creates user profile in users table if not exists after authentication

+### 2025-03-06
+- ✅ Migrated all logging from `print()`/`debugPrint()` to `dart:developer`'s `log()` function across the entire codebase
+- ✅ Implemented structured logging with `name` (class name) and `level` (800/900/1000) parameters for better filtering
+- ✅ Added proper error logging with `error` and `stackTrace` parameters for exceptions
+- ✅ Updated 8 files with consistent logging pattern: DeepLinkService, AuthCubit, SupabaseAuthRemoteDataSource, SupabaseUserService, ProfileCubit, TowCubit, SupabaseUserModel, NetworkExceptions
+- ✅ Documented logging conventions in architecture.md with level guidelines and examples
+- ✅ Added logging standards to Key Principles Summary for future reference

 ---

 ## Key Principles Summary